nummacway/gb300/README.md

 * `.zfb` ("link" with thumbnail, intended for arcade games)
 * `.nfc` (Famicon, often used for stock ROMs)

 There are no signs of other supported emulators, but it looks like MPEG-2 support is included but inaccessible.
-If you force the GB300 to display `.chd` files, opening one will cause it to load indefinitely.
+If you force the GB300 to display `.chd` files, opening one will cause it to load indefinitely, even for the tiniest PCE-CD game out there, Hawaiian Island Girls (under 3 megabytes).
 Same goes for `.cue` files no matter if MD-CD or PCE-CD.

 ### Nintendo Entertainment System